 The Staffordshire Bull Terrier is derived from the same lines as the original American Pit Bull Terrier.
-Due to show ring bias over the past century, registry politics and geographical divisions it however has taken on a slightly different look in that it is more squatty and the muzzle tends to be shorter with a more defined stop.
-Even amongst the breed itself there can be striking differences between those used for show vs. work/farm/pet purposes with the show variety tending to have the shortest muzzles.
+Due to show ring bias over the past century, registry politics, and geographical divisions, the breed, however, has taken on a slightly different look in that it is more squatty, and the muzzle tends to be shorter with a more defined stop.
+Even amongst the breed itself, there can be striking differences between those used for show vs. work/farm/pet purposes, with the show variety tending to have the shortest muzzles.

 Myths that have been falsely perpetuated on the breed are that it has a locking jaw and that it has been historically bred to fight.
 Both are untrue.

 In 1835 when Britain made bull and bear-baiting illegal, this caused many to shift to fighting dogs against one another.
 However, based on statistical and historical analysis, it is still believed that less than 10% of such dogs have ever been fought, even when the practice was legal or accepted.